hdl-registers/hdl-registers/doc/sphinx/rst/field/field_enumeration.rst

 1. The valid enumeration values are defined using a C++ ``enum`` declaration in the namespace of each field.
-2. The setters and getters for the field values use the enumeration type as argument or return value.
+2. The setters and getters for each field value uses the enumeration type as argument or return value.

 .. literalinclude:: ../../../../generated/sphinx_rst/register_code/field/generate_enumeration/api/i_caesar.h